MicrosoftDocs/architecture-center/docs/guide/quantum/devops-for-quantum-computing.md

 * **People** - Designing, developing, and operating quantum algorithms requires skills that are different from those skills required for classical components.
 Designers and developers typically include quantum information scientists and similar roles.
 Operations staff must be familiar with specialized target systems (optimization solvers, quantum hardware).
 * **Process** - The clear separation of classical and quantum components on one side, and need for integration of these components on the other requires an alignment of the quantum and the classical DevOps activities.
 * **Products** - Lifecycle of the different execution environments must be considered as well.
-Specialized quantum computers are scarce resources, in general operated as central resources and accessed by various classical clients.
+Specialized quantum computers are scarce resources, in general operated as central resources, and accessed by various classical clients.

 These pillars must be brought together to form a unified approach that allows designing, developing, operating, and managing hybrid quantum software systems in a repeatable, reliable way.
 DevOps influences the application lifecycle throughout its plan, develop, deliver, and operate phases of quantum components.